 Project name: Wastewater treatment plant for irrigation

-Amount donated: $ 1,305,255.00
+Amount donated: $ 1,305,255.00 MXN.

 Sponsoring property: Galerías Diana, Acapulco.

-Description: The botanical garden of Acapulco borders with the Cumbres de Llano Largo neighborhood, a community that covers an area of approximately 67 hectares, in which 756 housing units are located and pour their sewage through the “open sky” rwaterbed, which crosses the garden’s facilities and finally flows into the sea.
+Description: The botanical garden of Acapulco borders with the Cumbres de Llano Largo neighborhood, a community that covers an area of approximately 67 hectares, in which 756 housing units are located and pour their sewage through the “open sky” waterbed, which crosses the garden’s facilities and finally flows into the sea.

-The project’s main objective was the usage and and proper treatment of wastewater, resulting in more than just a garden irrigation system, but also brought benefits for Acapulco’s community, since it prevents these contaminated waters from reaching the bay.
+The project’s main objective was the usage and proper treatment of wastewater, resulting in more than just a garden irrigation system, but also brought benefits for Acapulco’s community, since it prevents these contaminated waters from reaching the bay.

 The above happened through the installation of a Wastewater Treatment Plant whose energy is supplied by solar panels that were installed.

-Amount donated: $1,311,000.00 pesos.
+Amount donated: $1,311,000.00 MXN.

-Project name: Attention protocol for children and teenagers that have survived serious violence situations
+Project name: Attention protocol for children and teenagers that have survived serious violence situations.

-Amount donated: $3,664,788.00 pesos.
+Amount donated: $3,664,788.00 MXN.

 Beneficiaries: 45 monthly survivors.

-Project name: Operating room, emergency room and other hospital areas remodeling
+Project name: Operating room, emergency room and other hospital areas remodeling.

-Amount donated: $4,671,000.00 pesos.
+Amount donated: $4,671,000.00 MXN.

 Beneficiaries: 106,300 local residents.